lo-bi/Discorgs/README.md

 # Discorgs

 This script allow you to go through a Discorgs Wantlist and check for each records how many are they in the marketplace.
-It can help you to prioritize which vinyl you should be first (the ones which are less in the marketplace)
+It can help you to prioritize which vinyl you should buy first (the ones which are less in the marketplace)

 # Install